-LINDQUIST EARNED HIS PhD FROM CORNELL in high energy physics, but has spent most of his research career as an applied mathematician with a particular interest in the movement of oil, gas and water underground.
-He has been instrumental in the development of computational methods to predict the movement of these fluids over distances typical to an oil field.
+A little about me: I received my PhD from Cornell in high energy physics, but I have spent most of my research career as an applied mathematician.
+My interest is the movement of oil, gas and water underground.
+I have been instrumental in the development of computational methods to predict the movement of these fluids over distances typical to an oil field.

-HE ALSO HAS PLAYED A LEADING ROLE in imaging and studying the processes by which these fluids interact with one another over very short distances—small scale interactions that lie at the heart of the longer distance movement that is critical to enabling their extraction from the ground.
+I also have played a leading role in imaging and studying the processes by which these fluids interact with one another over very short distances.
+These small scale interactions lie at the heart of the longer distance movement that is critical to our ability to extract these fluids from the ground.

 Lindquist At a Glance